-The Connecticut Reading Association is a professional literacy organization.
-Membership is open to all classroom teachers, reading specialists, administrators, paraprofessionals, college and university professors and students, and anyone interested in promoting literacy.
+The Connecticut Reading Association, Inc. is a professional literacy organization.
+Membership is open to all educators, classroom teachers, reading specialists, administrators, paraprofessionals, college/university professors and students, and anyone interested in promoting literacy.

-The mission of the Connecticut Reading Association is to empower educators, inspire students, and encourage our community to embrace literacy as an essential tool for lifelong success.
+The mission of the Connecticut Reading Association, Inc. is to empower educators, inspire students, and encourage our community to embrace literacy as an essential tool for lifelong success.

-The Connecticut Reading Association is pleased to offer:
+The Connecticut Reading Association, Inc. is pleased to offer:

 - Literacy Awards and Grants: We are pleased to honor our finest administrators and educators through our three CRA Awards.
 Consider nominating “An Unsung Hero” this year.
 Our Teaching Grants are available to provide funding for various literacy projects.